PurpleKingdomGames/indigo/website/blog/2022-01-31-hello-indigo-game.md

 ```

 We're going to add a dummy scene to this game as we're doing a very simple
 example.
-This is done by adding the following lines to `HelloIndigo`:
+This is done by adding the following lines to `HelloIndigo.scala`:

 ```diff
 +  def initialScene(bootData: Unit): Option[SceneName] =